nattisam/alikohub-v2/domains/academy/frontend/AUTHENTICATION.md

 ### 3. Token Verification
 - On app initialization, the frontend checks for stored user data and tokens
-- If both exist, it calls `authAPI.verifyToken()` to verify the Firebase Custom Token
+- If both exist, it calls `authAPI.verifyToken()` to verify the JWT Access Token
 - Academy profile is fetched to get the latest role information
 - User object is normalized with proper role formatting
 - If verification succeeds, user remains logged in